kymckay/sqwhiff/README.md

 ## Lexical Analysis

-- In SQF a program consists of a sequence of expressions.
-The end of an expression is marked by a `,` or `;` character except where such characters are allowed by syntax (e.g. commas within an array literal).
+- In SQF a program consists of a sequence of statements.
+The end of a statement (except from the very last) is marked by a `,` or `;` character except where such characters are allowed by syntax (e.g. commas within an array literal).
 - A comment starts with a `//` or `/*` character pair that is not part of a string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
 - Outside of string literals, whitespace characters are used to seperate tokens (only necessary if their concatenation could otherwise be interpreted as a different token).